mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 13
 ```

 But what does `[13:0]` mean?
 That's [a sentinel-terminated pointer](https://ziglang.org/documentation/0.11.0/#Sentinel-Terminated-Pointers).

 In C, the language doesn't keep track of the length of strings.
 Instead, it places a byte with the value of `0` at the end of a string to indicate where the string ends.

 In Zig, the compiler keeps track of strings' lengths, but it also terminates them with a `0` byte, a decision I'm assuming was made specifically to facilitate calling C libraries from Zig.

 So, that's half of understanding the type of the `input` parameter in our Zig compiler error.
 The full type was `*const *const [13:0]u8`.

-So, strings in Zig are immutable, so that explains why a 13-character, null-terminated string would have a type of `*const [13:0]u8`.
+Strings in Zig are immutable, so that explains why a 13-character, null-terminated string would have a type of `*const [13:0]u8`.
 And I passed `input` with the `&` operator to get its pointer, so that explains why it's a constant pointer to a constant pointer.

 Okay, now I understand what I passed.
 What did Zig _want_ me to pass as the `input` type?